RaneemWael/Soccer-Ball-Runner/README.md

   - Import into Unity Hub and run through Unity.

 2. Android
-  - Download .apk to your android phone and play!.
+  - Download .apk to your android phone and play!

 3. Windows
   - Download windows build to your computer.